STEM Optional Practical Training (OPT) | Current International Students

 STEM OPT Application

-CU STEM OPT Information and Extension Request Form
+CU STEM OPT Information and Extension Request Form can be found through the International Student Support Canvas course or through directly emailing a DSO.

 Reporting Requirements While on STEM OPT